Buck-O-Nine

-Buck-O-Nine is an American ska punk band which was formed in San Diego in 1991.
+Buck-O-Nine is an American ska punk band that was formed in San Diego in 1991.
 The band has toured internationally and released several albums and EPs, as well as appearing on compilations and film soundtracks.
 During the mid-to-late 1990s, they experienced mainstream success with the release of the album Twenty-Eight Teeth and its most successful single, "My Town".
 As the popularity of third-wave ska waned, Buck-O-Nine stopped touring full-time in 2000, but continues to perform regularly throughout California and much of the Southwestern United States.
 Since 2001, the band has also performed in Japan, the UK, Canada, Mexico and Hawaii.

-Buck-O-Nine released its sixth studio album, entitled Fundaymental, on April 19, 2019 on Cleopatra Records.
+Buck-O-Nine released its sixth studio album, entitled FunDayMental, on April 19, 2019 on Cleopatra Records.

 History

 1991 to 1993

 Buck-O-Nine formed around the end of 1991, when the original member of the band, Scott Kennerly, placed a newspaper ad and Steve Bauer and Craig Yarnold answered and began playing with the earliest incarnation of the band.
 Previous to Buck-O-Nine, saxophone player, Craig Yarnold was in a Ska band called the Spy Kids, which also included Matt Hensley from the band Flogging Molly on guitar, and Scott Russo from the band Unwritten Law on keyboard.
 By very early 1992, Buck-O-Nine had played its first live club gig, opening for The Mighty Mighty Bosstones at the Spirit Club (now Brick By Brick) in San Diego, California.
 After the first few shows, the lead singer was replaced by Jon Pebsworth, and Dan Albert and Tony Curry joined the band to fill out the horn section.

 There are several stories about where Buck-O-Nine's name came from.
 One was that someone used the phrase in the context of a joke they were telling ("yo mamma don't weigh more than a buck-o-nine," or something to that effect).
 Another version was the band pooled their money for beer and all they had was a dollar and nine cents.

 Jon Pebsworth's entry to the band was solidified after the first rehearsal.
 Previous to Buck-O-Nine, he was in a hardcore punk band called Labeled Victims, which also included Pat Kim, former bass player of the band Unwritten Law.
 Pebsworth had a binder full of lyrics, many of which were written during his time in Labeled Victims, and as the band went through its material for him, he began flipping through pages and plugging in lyrics for each song, almost as if the lyrics had been written for the music without him ever hearing it.
 At the band's next rehearsal, Pebsworth showed up with his shoulder in a sling - he had broken it the previous weekend while stage-diving at a local punk show.